 In his book, Chez Jacques, Jacques tells the story about how his father always made crocks of cheeses created by whatever leftover cheeses they had on hand.
 He also included other things like wine and sometimes garlic.
 His father’s cheese creations were definitely strong because he aged them for about 1 1/2 weeks in the cellar before serving.

 Mrs. Pepin follows the same method of combining leftover cheese to make fromage fort, but unlike the “old” days, uses a food processor.
 She also adds some cream cheese or cottage cheese if the cheeses are on the dry side.
-I used some butter, but it’s the same principle.
+I use butter for that purpose.

 Cheese Log with Walnuts